Man who used van to kill 10 pedestrians in Toronto guilty

 “It does not matter that he does not have remorse, nor empathize with the victims.
 Lack of empathy for the suffering of victims, even an incapacity to empathize for whatever reason, does not constitute a defense.”

-She noted the man sought and enjoyed notoriety from his actions.
+The judge noted the man sought and enjoyed notoriety from his actions.
 She did not name the accused in her decision, referring to him as “John Doe” and said she hopes that he will no longer be named.

 The verdict was livestreamed on YouTube because of the pandemic.
 He faces an automatic life sentence with no parole for at least 25 years.
 Sentencing will be at a later date.